The Cars vs. Van Halen: The First Six Albums!

 The new album.

 First thing to note; the new album, Voyage, is like an old-school album – ten tracks, 37 minutes.
-None of these 15 tracks, 71-minute affairs like some of these cosmic veteran rockers release late in the day.
+None of these 15 track, 71-minute affairs like some of these cosmic veteran rockers release late in the day.
 So, the group gets a gold star for that decision.
 And also understand, like all of the previous albums, the performance and vocals are all first-rate, so it all is distilled down to the material.

 The album gets off to a slow start; two of the first three tracks “I Still Have Faith In You” and “Little Things,” both of which are mid-tempo, OK-but-not-standout songs.
 After that, it’s hit-and-miss with the songs; some have great hooks and really make an impression, while others are… just there.
 Just like the the other albums of their era, I would imagine.
 The best on Voyage is track 5 – “Just A Notion,” the 2021 descendant of “I Do, I Do, I Do, I Do, I Do.”
 Second best is “Keep An Eye On Dan,” but that song gets a demerit for its daft lyrics.